 • Free: This tier is free of charge and offers up to two tasks and 10 GB per month.
 For this, you don’t have to provide any credit card details either.

-• Cloud: The Cloud tier charges $0.14 per connector-hour, and $1/GB for up to 2 TB per month.
+• Cloud: The Cloud tier charges $0.14 per connector-hour, and $0.50 per GB of data processed.

 • Enterprise: This tier has custom pricing and is meant for large or custom Estuary Flow deployments.

 All three platforms discussed here are among the more popular options for data integration.
 The comparison of Stitch vs Airbyte vs Estuary in terms of different features makes it easier to analyze the strengths and weaknesses.
+Selecting the ideal platform hinges on your specific requirements.
+Here's a breakdown to guide your decision:

 Start streaming your data for free